-C. Service Enriched up to 20 Location 0 points Section 2.9(M)/Tab 13

-Project is located within an Urban area:

-Up to twenty (20) points are available to Projects with existing facilities in the below categories

-that are located within 1 mile or less in a straig ght line radius of the Site and specifically serve

-the proposed resident population.

-Grocery store: 5 points

-Schools (Households with Children Project 5 points

-only):

-Senior Center (Housing for Older Persons 5 points

-Project only):

-Hospital or Urgent Care Clinic: 2.5 points

-Sports and Fitness Center: 2.5 points

-Recreation Center or Public Park: 2.5 points

-Public Library: 2.5 points

-Project is located within a Rural area:

-Up to twenty (20) points are available to Project ts with existing facilities in the below categories

-that are located within a 2 mile straight line radius of the Site and specifically serve the

-proposed resident population.

-Grocery store: 5 points

-Schools (Households with Children Project 5 points

-only):

-Senior Center (Housing for Older Persons 5 points

-Project only):

-Hospital or Urgent Care Clinic: 2.5 points

-Sports and Fitness Center: 2.5 points

-Recreation Center or Public Park: 2.5 points

-Public Library: 2.5 points
+C. Service Enriche Location d Up to 17.5 points Section 2.9(M)/Tab 13 Project is located with in an Urban Area: Up to seventeen and o one-half (17.5) points are available to Projects with existing facilities in the below categories that are lo ocated within one (1) mile or less in a straight line radius of the Site and specifically serve the p proposed resident population.
+Grocery Store: That is WIC Vendor 5 points (Max 5 Points) Without WIC contract 4 points Schools (Households with Children Project only): 5 points Senior Center (Housin ng for Older Persons Project only): 5 points Hospital, Urgent Ca re Clinic or Federally Qualified 2.5 points Health Center: Recreation Center or I Public Park: 2.5 points Public Library: 2.5 points Project is located with in a Balance of State Area: Up to seventeen and o one half (17.5) points are available to Projects with existing facilities in the below categories that are loc categories that are located within a two (2) mile straight line radius of the Site and specifically serve the proposed resident population.
+Grocery Store: That is WIC Vendor 5 points (Max 5 Points) Without WIC contract 4 points Schools (Households with Children Project only): 5 points Senior Center (Housin ng for Older Persons Project only): 5 points Hospital, Urgent Ca re Clinic or Federally Qualified 2.5 points Health Center: Recreation Center or I Public Park: 2.5 points Public Library: 2.5 points